 Passengers seated in emergency exit row seats will be requested to assist during an emergency evacuation under instructions of cabin crew for the safety of all passengers.

-- Which seats are referred to as "seats near emergency exits"?
+- Which seats are referred to as "emergency exit row seat"?

-- Of the rows adjacent to an aisle that lead to emergency exits on the left and right sides (cross aisle), the seats rear of the aisle are referred to as "seats near emergency exits."
+- Of the rows adjacent to an aisle that lead to emergency exits on the left and right sides (cross aisle), the seats rear of the aisle are referred to as "emergency exit row seat".
 Rows that are separated by an aisle and galley, lavatory, partition, etc. are not included.

 - What kind of instructions will crew give during an emergency evacuation?